 Morph Revenge II is Blue's favorite game.
-Other seven-year-olds might be drawn to Super Chopstar Planet's brighter graphics, or Porykart Netracer '94's multiplayer with more options and that one cool mode where you can blow up the other drivers, but when Red comes over it's always Morph Revenge II that gets the dust blown off its contacts.
-The television hums to life, the title screen slides down, characters are selected—Red tries someone different every time, Blue always picks Reach—and then, as sure as day follows night, as sure as Gramps has to go to the back doctor whenever he tries to lift something heavy by himself, Red loses.
+Other nine-year-olds might be drawn to Super Chopstar Planet's brighter graphics, or Porykart Netracer '95's multiplayer with more options and that one cool mode where you can blow up the other drivers, but when Red comes over it's always Morph Revenge II that gets the dust blown off its contacts.
+The television hums to life, the title screen slides down, characters are selected—Red tries someone different every time, Blue always picks Strider—and then, as sure as day follows night, as sure as Gramps has to go to the back doctor whenever he tries to lift something heavy by himself, Red loses.
 He can choose whichever morph he wants, Kitsunegari or Debonair or Amelia K. or El Rana, but he is always doomed to fumbling his combos while Blue pummels him from the other end of the screen.
 Then Red loses, and Blue wins, and all, for once, is right with the universe.

 Chopstar might look a little better and Porykart might have more choices, but Red does not lose at those games and that means they are worse than Morph Revenge II.

 "You can try that on your own game when you get back home."
 Blue reaches over to press the start button on Red's controller.
-"But hanging out here is the only time you have to play Morph Revenge II, so you'd better enjoy it while you can!"
+"But hanging out here is the only time you have to play Morph Revenge II, so you better enjoy it while you can!"

 "I wish Mom didn't think this game was too violent," Red says, not bothering to resist when Blue resumes the game without asking.
-"If I was allowed to play this at my house I could practice more, and also we could play more Porykart over here."
+"If I was allowed to play this at my house I could practice more, and then we could play more Porykart over here."

 "She's your age, too!
-Isn't that nice?"
+Isn't that cool?"

 "I bet you'll be great friends," Daisy ventures hopefully.
 She presses on when neither boy responds.
-"I'm going to head back down and chat with her mom and dad.
-Why don't you let Leaf play with you?
+"Why don't you let Leaf play with you?
 Then you three can really get to know each other."

 Blue grabs his remote and cranks up the volume, losing most of his sister's exasperated sigh in a stream of digitized shouts, shrieks and spatters.
 "I'm sorry they're being so rude right now, Leaf," she says, raising her voice on "rude" so Blue and Red don't miss it.
 "Boys and their video games, you know.
 Come downstairs with me and I'll get you and your parents some tea.
 I'm sure Red and my brother will be much friendlier when they're done."